-Keywords: emergency; response; tabletop exercises Prebosp Disast Med 2005;20(2):s71
+Keywords: emergency; response; tabletop exercises Prebasp Disast Med 2005;20(2):s71

-Systems Approach to Optimizing Disaster Response
+Systems Approach to Optimizing Disaster Response M. Hopmeier; C. Lee; T. Davis; J. Lowell; R. Carmona 4

-M. Hopmeier,1 C. Lee,1 T. Davis,2 J. Lowell,3 R. Carmona4
+1. Unconventional Concepts, Inc., USA

-- 1. Unconventional Concepts, Inc., USA - 2.
-Emory University School of Medicine, USA - 3.
+- 2. Emory University School of Medicine, USA - 3.
 US Department of Homeland Security, USA - 4.
 US Surgeon General, Department of Health and Human Services, USA

 Introduction: Medical response to a disaster generally is typified by a rapid introduction of all available materiel and personnel.
 Unfortunately, it also is typified by a significant amount of wasted assets early during the response period.
 A need for these wasted assets, then becomes vital during the later stages of a response.
-Immediately after the 11 September 2001 World Trade Center attacks, all available medical personnel rushed to their hospitals with no planning and no reserve.
-In the event that this had produced mass casualties (versus mass fatality), the medical system would have collapsed completely from exhaustion in 24-36 hours: during the early phase, many of the awake and alerted personnel who responded had very little to do.
-This disorganization and lack of efficiency possibly could have increased the likelihood of illnesses, injuries, and deaths, due to lack of resources during the later stages of response.